Bob Caudle

-Bob Caudle (born August 2, 1930) is an American professional wrestling announcer most notable for his time with the National Wrestling Alliance (NWA).
+Bob Caudle (August 2, 1930 – November 16, 2025) was an American professional wrestling announcer most notable for his time with the National Wrestling Alliance (NWA).
 He started working with Jim Crockett Promotions in the late 1950s for promoter Jim Crockett, Sr. Throughout the 1970s and 1980s, Caudle was the official voice of Mid-Atlantic Championship Wrestling and is known for his trademark greeting, "Hello wrestling fans...", and his trademark sign-off line, "That'll do it for this week.
 We'll see you next week, and until then, so long for now."
 He is known for constantly addressing the viewers as "fans" many times on each episode.

+In addition to his role as a wrestling announcer, Caudle also served as a major political aide to North Carolina Republican U.S. Senator Jesse Helms from 1980 to 1996.

 Broadcast career

 NWA Mid-Atlantic Championship Wrestling

 His television broadcasting career began in Wilmington, North Carolina.
 He then moved to another broadcasting position in Savannah, Georgia.
 While in Savannah in the late 1950s, Caudle hosted a televised studio wrestling show.

 Caudle was the weatherman at WRAL-TV in Raleigh, North Carolina, where NWA Atlantic Coast Wrestling was taped every week.
 Caudle continued as both the weatherman for WRAL and the voice of NWA Atlantic Coast Wrestling for many years.
 Caudle continued to host the flagship program which was renamed NWA Mid-Atlantic Championship Wrestling in 1973 (after the death of Jim Crockett, Sr.).
 Caudle had many "sidekicks" over the years including David Crockett and Johnny Weaver.
 In 1986, his show changed its name to NWA Pro Wrestling.
 In 1988, Jim Ross joined the show.

 Caudle hosted the syndicated All-Star Wrestling, Wide World Wrestling, Mid-Atlantic Championship Wrestling, and World Wide Wrestling for Jim Crockett Promotions (JCP) and WCW World Wide Wrestling after JCP was purchased by Ted Turner in late 1988.
 Caudle was also the lead announcer for the closed circuit events known as Starrcade in the 1980s and most of the early NWA/WCW pay per views.
 He worked several live Clash of the Champions telecasts, as well.
 Slowly, the promotion grew away from the NWA and became World Championship Wrestling (WCW).